micklemacklemore/CUDA-Path-Tracer/README.md

 ### Materials (BxDF's)

 This renderer supports basic Bidirectional Scattering Distribution Function (BSDF) materials.
 At a high-level, BSDF's describe how light is scattered from certain materials.
-Using terminology from [Physically Based Rendering 3rd Edition](https://pbr-book.org/3ed-2018/Reflection_Models) (commonly known as PBRTv3), BSDF's can generally be a combination of BRDF's (Reflectance Models, i.e. Diffuse and Specular) and BTDF's (Transmission Models, how light passes through translucent materials).
-The "Glass" Material below is an example of a BSDF (Specular Reflection BSDF + Transmission BTDF), and is based off of `FresnelSpecular` which is described by the aformentioned PBRTv3.
+Using terminology from [Physically Based Rendering: From Theory to Implementation](https://pbr-book.org/3ed-2018/Reflection_Models) (commonly known as PBRT), BSDF's can generally be a combination of BRDF's (Reflectance Models, i.e. Diffuse and Specular) and BTDF's (Transmission Models, how light passes through translucent materials).
+The "Glass" Material below is an example of a BSDF (Specular Reflection BSDF + Transmission BTDF), and is based off of `FresnelSpecular` which is described by PBRT.

 #### Perfect Diffuse BRDF & Perfect Specular BRDF